How Asset-Based Lending Can Drive Growth and Improve Cash Flow for Consumer Product Businesses

 The amount you can borrow will depend on the value of your inventory and accounts receivable.
 Lenders typically advance:

-- Inventory: Up to 65% of the value of your eligible inventory, depending on factors like its sellability and how easily it can be liquidated.
+- Inventory: Up to 60% (some other lenders like Assembled can stretch higher) of the value of your eligible inventory, depending on factors like its sellability and how easily it can be liquidated.

 - Accounts Receivable: Up to 85% of the value of your receivables, with the exact percentage based on the quality and aging of the invoices.